-First product achieved at commercial reference site.
+First finished, saleable products achieved at commercial reference plant.

 Under a secondment agreement with ENVIA, Velocys’ team of experienced GTL operations managers, operators and engineers were deployed on site in Oklahoma City during the second half of 2016.
 This Velocys operations team, which served under the ENVIA Plant Manager, brought essential support to the ENVIA team through commissioning, start-up and early stage operations.
-The Velocys team brought a wealth of operational GTL plant expertise including commissioning and plant performance optimisation, drawing on experience gained at a number of large scale commercial GTL projects as well as from the Velocys pilot plant.
+The Velocys team brought a wealth of operational GTL plant expertise including commissioning and plant performance optimisation, drawing on experience gained at a number of large-scale commercial GTL projects as well as from the Velocys pilot plant.
 A small number of key Velocys staff are being seconded to ENVIA over a longer transition period and the wider Velocys team remains available to support ENVIA operations, as needed.

 In parallel, we are starting to welcome key stakeholders to visit the plant and witness first-hand Velocys’ technology in action.